Continuous Limits for Constrained Ensemble Kalman Filter: Introduction

 Here, we follow a similar approach to~\cite{Stuart2019CEnKF} by incorporating equality constraints in the compromise or update step of the unconstrained EnKF.
 Using the Lagrange theory for optimization problems, we derive first order necessary optimality conditions and discuss the link to game theory.
 The formulation of the optimality conditions shows that the unconstrained EnKF automatically satisfies linear equality constraints.
 Our analysis is therefore mainly focused to the case of nonlinear equality constraints.
 Under suitable scaling assumptions, we then compute the corresponding continuous time limit of the optimality conditions, which leads to a system of differential algebraic equations (DAEs).
 This reformulation allows us to perform an analysis of the method.
 A further continuous limit is analyzed in the mean--field limit, i.e.~in the regime of infinitely many ensembles.

+The main contributions can be summarized in the following points: \begin{itemize} \item We explicitly derive the ensemble Kalman update for inverse problems which automatically encapsulates and satisfies general nonlinear equality constraints.
+In this way, we avoid the possible solution of many constrained optimization problems for those ensemble members which do not satisfy the constraints. \item We compute and analyze the corresponding continuous limits, in time and in the number of the ensemble members, of the constrained ensemble Kalman update formula. \end{itemize}

 The paper is organized as follows.
 In Section~\ref{sec:constrainedEnKF} we briefly review the derivation of the EnKF and then we compute first order necessary optimality conditions for the constrained optimization problem, assuming only equality constraints.
 In Section~\ref{sec:continuousLimits} we study continuous limits, in time and in the number of ensembles, of the optimality conditions, providing an analysis for the resulting system of DAEs and mean--field equation.
 In Section~\ref{sec:numerics} we investigate the ability of the method to provide solution to an inverse problem with two types of equality constraints.
 Finally, we summarize the results in Section~\ref{sec:conclusion}.
+We report in Appendix~\ref{app:proof} detailed elaboration of computations in the proof of Proposition~\ref{th:optimality}.
+Appendix~\ref{app:symbols} is aimed to list the most used mathematical symbols throughout the paper.